isabella232/experience-manager-guides-learn.en/help/tutorials/cs-install-guide/conf-data-source-connector.md

-A sample setup file for Magento's NoAuth:
+A sample setup file for AdobeCommerce NoAuth:

 ```
 {